rao-collabera/csharp_rest_api/README.md

 urlFragment: "csharp-rest-api"
 ---
 # Features:
-You can use Json requests with any capitalization and get Json responses in SQL Server's native format, without needing extra classes or objects.
+You can use JSON requests with any capitalization to retrieve JSON responses using SQL Server’s built-in JSON format support, without the need for additional classes or objects.

 You can define dynamic actions and handle requests with controllers.